palette-software/insight-toolkit/README.md

 - the files from the `scripts` directory are copied to `/opt/insight-toolkit`
 - creates the `insight` sudoer without tty and passwordless user
 - installs the [insight-toolkit-cron](insight-toolkit-cron) crontab file for `insight` user
+  - it schedules the periodical execution of [LoadTables] and [Reporting]
 - makes sure that the `python3` and `pip3` executables exist

 ## How can I test-drive Palette Insight Toolkit?